spacemonqi/sigfox-sensors/README.md

-# Sigfox Demo
+# Remote Metering Sigfox/AWS/Dash App

 ## About this app

-This demo retrieves Sigfox data from AWS and visualizes it in a Dash GUI. main.py runs the GUI. aws_app.py retrieves the data from the AWS servers.
+This application retrieves Sigfox data from AWS and visualizes it in a Dash GUI. main.py runs the GUI. aws_app.py retrieves the data from the AWS servers.
 They can be used independently or concurrently.
 If used concurrently, the GUI will display live updates of incoming sensor data (approx. once every